 Investing in AI and Computer Vision

 Over the last 12 months, ZeroFOX has invested heavily in Artificial Intelligence, Computer Vision and Machine-Learning tools to accurately identify a broad range of digital threats at scale.
 Consuming the internet is no small feat and cannot be done by human analysis alone.
 Tools like Optical Character Recognition (OCR) to identify harmful text within images, negative sentiment analysis to more accurately understand if posts are threatening, and malicious link detection increase the speed and accuracy at which the ZeroFOX Platform and our analysts are able to identify and take action against top digital threats.
-Today, ZeroFOX expands those capabilities further, going from text analysis, to text in image analysis, to now detecting threatening objects within images.
+ZeroFOX has expanded those capabilities further, going from text analysis, to text in image analysis, to now detecting threatening objects within images.

 Protecting Executives and Locations

 There’s no question a threat of violence made online alongside images of guns or knives can be highly suggestive of a real attack, and something to take seriously.
 Particularly when there are mentions of high profile executives and VIPs, it is worth taking a careful look at any comments to see if there may be an implied threat that may have otherwise gone undetected through traditional text analysis.
 Alternatively, it could be a harmless social post of a hunting trip with a protected exec, however, most security teams would err on the side of caution.

 Weapon detection can be very useful when it comes to protecting locations as well.
 For both corporate security and event protection, knowing if there are social posts including images of weapons near stadiums, conference centers or other site locations, which could be posted live or near live shots, is critical to informing and adjusting security posture for physical security teams.
 Understanding potential threats before they are actualized helps corporate security teams gain situational awareness and early warning.